fangbalm/fangbalm/README.md

 ----
 - **Pronouns:** He/Him ✨
-- I'm a Flatiron School Student, currently learning React and Redux.
-Right now I'm working on my capstone project before graduation, super excited!
+- I'm a Flatiron School Graduate with a background in Computer Science, Animation, and Sociology.
+I've got a huge passion for game design and inclusivity!
+- 🔭 I’m currently working on a React.js portfolio website that utilizes a Django backend.
+- 🌱 I’m currently learning Unity 2D Engine!
+Expect some fun projects with this coming soon.
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/luvanslyke/)!

 <!--
 **fangbalm/fangbalm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.